matthewsommer/identify_road_lane_lines/readme.md

 |:-------------------:|:-------------------:|:-------------------:|:-------------------:|
 | ![Grayscale example][image1] | ![Guassian blur example][image2] | ![Edges example][image3] | ![Output example][image4] |

-### Shortcomings with Current Pipeline

-My current code doesn't work with the optional challenge which requires fitting a higher order polynominal to the lane lines.
+# Improvements Needed

-I think my calculation for the lane lines could be smoother between frames.
+* Calculation of lane lines could be smoother between frames by accounting for the previous frame.

-The frame sizes are hard-coded but can be extract using code.
-For this exercise I think it's reasonable to assume the frame size but in production code it would be better to extract and verify the frame size.

-### Possible Improvements to Pipeline

 I could improve this code by having the line drawing function take into account the frame before the current frame.
 By using information from the previous frame it should be possible to get a smoother line.
+* The frame sizes are hard-coded but can be extracted using code.
+For this exercise I think it's reasonable to assume the frame size but in production code it would be better to extract and verify the frame size.

-The code currently is filtering out light colors but I could get more precise by specificying specific line colors like yellow.
+* The code currently is filtering out light colors but I could get more precise by specificying specific line colors like yellow.